codeforamerica/vita-min/docs/2026-09-01-rails-8-upgrade-plan.md

   now), but the fix is unreleased as of 11.3.1, so the next boot would need a git source; `omniauth-rails_csrf_protection` 2.0.x guards the require on `ActionPack.version` and 2.0.1 is released, so a `~> 2.0` bump on the next boot covers it.
-  Re-adding bootboot is itself cheap: Phase 7 removed the Gemfile wiring but never uninstalled the plugin from `.bundle/plugin/`, so it is a revert of the `984bfb773` Gemfile hunk plus a `Gemfile_next.lock`.
-Adding it *without* a diverging gem was considered and rejected — a next lock that duplicates the primary is exactly the inert state Phase 1 diagnosed, and it costs a second resolution on every `bundle install` plus a lockfile that rots at the next gem bump.
-If the goal is only early warning rather than local dual-boot, a non-blocking nightly job on a separate `BUNDLE_GEMFILE` is lighter than bootboot, but it is blocked on the same two forks.
+  If the goal were only early warning rather than local dual-boot, a non-blocking nightly job on a separate `BUNDLE_GEMFILE` would be lighter than bootboot — but it is blocked on the same two forks, so the tool choice is not what is holding this up.
+  **Revisit trigger:** `rgeo-activerecord` releasing ActiveRecord 8.2 support.
+Until then there is no schedule pressure either — 8.2 is unreleased, `main` is `.alpha`.
 - **Deferred major gem bumps**, each deserving its own PR: `shoulda-matchers` 5→8, `rubyzip` 2→3, `phony` 2→3, `statesman` 11→13, `sentry-*` 5→6, `redis` 5→6,
   `strong_migrations` 1→2, `openssl` 3→4, `holidays` 8→11, `mixpanel-ruby` 2→3,